 A slip and fall is considered a minor accident by many insurance companies.
-However, a fall can result in traumatic injuries that prevent victims from returning to work or performing daily activities.
-When a fall occurs on another person’s property, the property owner may be held liable for the damages caused by the fall.
-Our Indianapolis slip and fall attorneys represent accident victims who have been injured by a slip and fall
+However, a fall can result in broken bones and traumatic injuries that prevent victims from returning to work or performing daily activities.
+When a fall occurs on someone else's property, the property owner may be held liable for the damages caused by the fall.
+Our Indianapolis slip and fall attorneys represent accident victims who have been injured in a slip and fall case.

-Call 1-800-265-9881 for a free consultation with one of our Indianapolis premises liability lawyers.
+Call 1-800-265-9881 for a free consultation with one of our Indianapolis personal injury attorneys.
 Get the compensation you deserve because of a fall caused by the acts of a negligent property owner.

 Where Do Slip and Fall Accidents Occur?

 A slip and fall accident can occur anywhere.
 Indiana’s premises liability laws cover falls on public property, residential property, and commercial property.
 However, common locations for slip and fall accidents include: